grishmasingh/webscraper-imdb-animelist/README.md

-# Webscraping the IMDb Top-rated Anime Series :rocket:
+# Webscraping the IMDb Top-Rated Anime Series :rocket:

 <h3>ABOUT</h3>